jimtaggart/englewood-little-cinema/README.md

 ## Acknowledgments

-This project is based on the rpi-vidlooper project and adapted for the Englewood Little Cinema installation.
+This project is based on the rpi-vidlooper project and East Van Vodville mini theater.
+It was adapted for the Englewood Little Cinema installation.